 Secondly, we do often learn things about ourselves which are not positive.
+The truth about ourselves can come roaring in, and it hurts.
 This can often be something we might be afraid of learning, but in my experience, the things we learn about ourselves in therapy and counselling are things we generally suspected about ourselves anyway.

 Learning these things as we live our life can be very painful; learning them in therapy helps us process them in a supportive place.
 Knowing ourselves this way also lets us try to do something about these negative qualities.

 Psychological Growing Pains

 When we discover new things about ourselves – either positive or negative – it can often feel a little bit uncomfortable.
 The person we knew ourselves to be is now expanded, and we have to do some mental adjustment to accommodate this new expanded view of ourselves.
 This is what we mean by psychological growing pains.

 In these times, we're probably best served by looking after ourselves a little bit more than we might otherwise do.
 Seek out understanding rather than advice.